 Abstract: As the cost of sequencing continues to decrease and the amount of sequence data generated grows, new data storage and analysis approaches are increasingly important.
 The scaling behavior of these technologies will dramatically impact genomics research moving forward.

 History from the 50s to NGS

 The contemporaneous development of biopolymer sequencing and the digital computer in the 1950s started a digital revolution in the biosciences.
-Adoption was slow at first: some historians of science, such as Stevens, have argued that the lack of computers in biology was partially due to fundamental incompatibilities [1].
+Adoption was slow at first: some historians of science, such as Stevens, have argued that the lack of computers initially in biology was partially due to fundamental incompatibilities [1].
 The data generated by biological experiments was often not in a form that benefited from computational processing power.
-Early biopolymer sequencing in ‘60s & ‘70s started to shift the nature of biological data toward more computationally tractable This the advent of the personal computer and Sanger sequencing in the late 1970’s leading to the generation of ever-greater amounts of sequence data.
-Large amounts of sequence data could then be generated and stored in databases and conceptualized within a computational framework.
+Early biopolymer sequencing in ‘60s & ‘70s started to shift the nature of biological data toward it being more computationally tractable.
+This culminated in the advent of the personal computer and Sanger sequencing in the late 1970’s leading to the generation of ever-greater amounts of sequence data.
+Large amounts of sequence data could then be generated and easily stored in databases and conceptualized within a computational framework.

 As the computational and biological sciences have developed together they have spurred and reacted to innovations in each other.
 The PC era, in which Sanger DNA sequencing developed, left its imprint on how sequence data is analyzed.
 In the 1980’s, sequence databases were developed and filled with ever-greater amounts of sequence.
 However, most of the data relevant to an investigator could be transferred to and processed on a local client.
-The rise of the Internet encouraged sharing of sequence data and enabled new bioinformatics approaches in which analysis programs hosted on websites onto which data would then be uploaded and analyzed.
+The rise of the Internet encouraged sharing of sequence data and enabled new bioinformatics approaches in which analysis programs were hosted on websites onto which data would then be uploaded and analyzed.
 These conditions coupled with the increasing availability of reference genomes for various species including humans created an ecosystem in which researchers could better query the existing sequencing knowledge base and situate their work within it [1].

 The next big change occurred in the mid 2000s with the advent of cloud computing and next generation sequencing (NGS), which led to a dramatic increase in the scale of sequence datasets (see box on increase in sequencing) [1].
 This necessitated changes in the sequence data storage infrastructure.
 Databases such as the European Nucleotide Archive and the Sequence Read Archive (SRA) were created to store and organize high throughput sequencing data generated for research purposes.
 The SRA has grown significantly since its creation in 2007.
-It now contains petabases with approximately half of these being open access [2].
+It now contains almost 4 petabases with approximately half of these being open access [2].
 These datasets present a challenge, as they are too large for the old sharing and analysis paradigms.
 However recent innovations in computational technologies and approaches, especially the rise of cloud computing, provide promising avenues for handling the vast amounts of sequence data being generated.

 Key concepts to the interpret the history

 In relation to the coevolution of sequencing and computing there are a number of key concepts to keep in mind.
 First is the idea that scientific research and computing have progressed through a series of discrete paradigms driven by the technology and conceptual frameworks available at the time.
-Jim Gray from Microsoft has popularized this [3] In this view, empirical observation and attempts to identify general theories are seen as the first two paradigms of scientific research.
+Jim Gray from Microsoft has popularized this notion [3].
+In this view, empirical observation and attempts to identify general theories are seen as the first two paradigms of scientific research.
 Gray’s third paradigm describes the original type of scientific computing, epitomized by large supercomputer-based calculations and modeling – e.g. computing a rocket trajectory from a set of equations.
 This approach tends to favor differential equations and linear algebraic types of computations.